expo/expo/docs/pages/guides/splash-screens.md

 ### Differences between environments - iOS

-Your app can be opened from the Expo Go app or in a standalone app, and it can be either published or in development.
+Your app can be opened from the [Expo Go][expo-go] app or in a standalone app, and it can be either published or in development.
 There are slight differences in the splash screen behavior between these environments.

 ![](https://media.giphy.com/media/l378l98EI0VQdwRzy/giphy.gif)

-- **On the left**, we are in the Expo Go app and loading an app that is currently in development.
+- **On the left**, we are in the [Expo Go][expo-go] app and loading an app that is currently in development.
 Notice that on the bottom of the splash screen you see an information bar that shows information relevant to preparing the JavaScript and downloading it to the device.
 We see an orange screen before the splash image appears, because the background color is set immediately but the image needs to be downloaded.
-- **In the middle**, we are in the Expo Go app and we are loading a published app.
+- **In the middle**, we are in the [Expo Go][expo-go] app and we are loading a published app.
 Notice that again the splash image does not appear immediately.
 - **On the right**, we are in a standalone app.
 Notice that the splash image appears immediately.

-### Using a `.xib` file as the launch screen for the standalone iOS app

-For iOS, you can also choose to use a `.xib` interface builder document as the splash screen of the standalone iOS app.
-Simply set `ios.splash.xib` in **app.json** to the path to your `.xib` file.
-Using a `.xib` file is not compatible with `expo prebuild` and EAS builds.

-> **Note**: `.xib` file will only be used in the standalone app.
-The splash image will continue to be used in the Expo Go app.

 ### Splash screen API limitations on Android